magdesign/ofxPiMapper_new_features/README.md

 - Grip warp surface, rpi powerfull enough?, see this paper: https://www.ronenbarzel.org/papers/warp.pdf
 ![](https://github.com/magdesign/ofxPiMapper_new_features/blob/master/grid_warp.gif?raw=true)

+- Pixel to DMX Mapping, create a quad which reads out the color of where its positioned over the video and send dmx signals (https://github.com/MadSciLabs/ofxDmxUtils).

 - USB camera feed (to use RPi as mapping-box for other streams)